lsst-dm/dmtn-094/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In order to improve security and convenience for users, users may associate eligible accounts with
-their LSST account, enabling them to delegate to third parties authenticators.
-This associaton is
+their LSST account, enabling them to delegate to third-party authenticators.
+This association is
 called `Federated Identity <https://confluence.lsstcorp.org/display/LAAIM/Federated+Identity>`__,
-which allows you to authenticate to LSST services using the associated accounts.
+which allows the user to authenticate to LSST services using the associated accounts.
 `CILogon <#cilogon>`__ is used to determine eligible authenticators for federated identity; the list
 typically includes accounts from the `InCommon federation <#incommon-federation>`__, as well as
-OAuth accounts from services such as Google and Github.
+OAuth accounts from services such as Google and GitHub.
 Association of accounts from third party
 authenticators to the user's LSST account is configured through the
 `identity.lsst.org <https://identity.lsst.org>`__ account management portal.
 Once an account is
 associated, a user can login using credentials and authentication services from their associated